europa502/DigitalDocumentSigners/README.md

 **Usage-**

 Go to \Pkcs11Wrapper\examples\ and open index.html.
+Fill the form and with your token plugged in click on 'sign' button.
+Allow the applet to execute.
+What you would now have is the signature and the signer's details.

 PS- None of latest versions of firefox/chrome/safari/IE supports applets. please install the applet supported versions of respective browsers to execute the program correctly.
-You must also need to plug in the smart card that supports pkcs11.
+You must also need to plug in the smart card/token that supports pkcs11.

 ## Pkcs 12 PDF Signer